gitmarut/envoyistio108/testcases/1-limit_max_connections_on_a_port/README.md

 ## How to test it

 Apply the envoyfilter given in this directory to your bookinfo namespace.
 Expose the bookinfo productpage as  a loadbalancer.
-(Since I am using a kind cluster with MetalLB in my linux VM, I am not short of LB addresses.
+(I am using a kind cluster with MetalLB in my linux VM.
 You can also do with your node port as well)

 Now you can run a "while loop" like this to see there are no errors.